Code-Institute-Submissions/mlenahan-Johnpooch.dog_SepResub/README.md

     * As a superuser, I want to be able to edit and delete tags, so that I have full control over the tags being used on the posts.
     * As a superuser, I want to have to ability to give give other users admin status, so that I can give trusted users the ability to moderate the site.

+User stories have also been recorded using GitHub issues and have been placed in the milsetone section under a 'Product Backlog' title.
+They can be seen [here.](https://github.com/mlenahan/Johnpooch.dog/milestone/1)

 # Features

 ## Existing Features